mrheinen/lophiid/SETUP.md

 Create an account on [www.virustotal.com](http://www.virustotal.com) and click on your profile picture in the top right corner of the screen.
 Now click on `API Key` and it will bring you to a page where you can copy the API key (and paste it in the config).

 The default free account on VirusTotal has plenty of quota.
-You probably can run 100-200 honeypots on dedicated IPs before running into quota issues.
+You probably can run 75 honeypots on dedicated IPs before running into real quota issues.

 The VirusTotal client in lophiid is also written in a way where requests are queued and retried in case of quota issues.
 This queue, which is only populated when you run out of quota, is not persistent during lophiid restarts though.